TareqNewazShahriar/Improve-Your-Code/README.md

 ```

 **IMPROVE**
-- Do not nest the same check `item != null`, put it as parent check.
+- Do not add the same check on every check of the ladder; put it as parent check, i.e. make nested checks.
+* If the common check is needed to be changed, you have to keep all checks in mind (or you have to review every lines) then you will have to chnage every line.
+* Also, if you are typing those checks in the first place, you may do a typing mistake and you will lose some time to debug it.
 ```c#
 if (item != null)
 {